About Counseling with Rebecca in South Windsor CT & Online in NY

 5. Do you ever get sick of listening to people’s problems?

 Nope!
 I grew up kind of everywhere.
 My dad was in the Air Force, and my parents loved to move.
 I went to 11 different elementary schools, so I’m very much aware of how stressful change can be!
 And growing up with so much change helped me to be a resilient, compassionate, empathetic human.
-I settled in Connecticut in 1991 and just recently relocated to the Albany area.
+I settled in Connecticut in 1991.

 7. What are you doing when you’re not at the office?